The sun shines on the righteous

 The summit of Burnbank Fell is no more than the junction of two fences in a flattish grassland.
 A point is marked by a small collection of stones.

 The return to the car park via Loweswater lake is very pleasant indeed, particularly once the bridleway is gained, and I was grateful for it.
 At one point there is even a wooden seat located so as to take in the view over Loweswater and Crummock Water to Grasmoor.
 There’s a lovely diversion into Holme Beck and then a steep drop through cooling woodland shade.
-Eventually, the path emerges at the shore of Loweswater where an easy track winds easily through pasture and back to Maggie’s Bridge car park.
+Eventually, the path emerges at the shore of Loweswater where a well-made track winds easily through pasture and back to Maggie’s Bridge car park.
 All-in-all a really comfortable end to the day.

 If anything, the weather on Wednesday was even better than the day before.
 Some of the haze from the previous day had burned off and the air was even clearer.
 I drove to the National Trust car park at Seatoller and got there early enough to choose a space in shade.
 I pulled my boots on and set off down the road to Seathwaite, joining the footpath at Seathwaite Bridge.